Security-Onion-Solutions/securityonion-docs/use-cases.rst

 ``Evaluation Mode`` is ideal for classroom or small lab environments.

-Install Security Onion.
-Run Setup and configure network interfaces.
-Reboot, run Setup again, and then choose ``Evaluation Mode``.

 For more information, please see the `Quick Evaluation <QuickISOImage>`__ section.

 Production Server - Standalone
 ------------------------------

-Install Security Onion.
-Run Setup and configure network interfaces.
-Reboot, run Setup again, choose ``Production Mode``, choose ``New Deployment``, and enable network sensor services.

 For more information, please see the `Production Deployment <ProductionDeployment>`__ section.

 Production Server - Distributed Deployment
 ------------------------------------------

-Install Security Onion on the master server box.
-Run Setup and configure network interfaces.
-Reboot, run Setup again, choose ``Production Mode``, and then choose ``New Deployment``.

-Install Security Onion on one or more nodes and then on each one: run Setup, configure network interfaces, reboot, run Setup again, choose ``Production Mode``, and then choose ``Existing Deployment`` to join to master.
+Install Security Onion on the manager box.
+Then install Security Onion on one or more nodes and join to the manager.

 For more information, please see the `Production Deployment <ProductionDeployment>`__ section.